Solving promise equations over monoids and groups: Equations over Semigroups: Proof of

 The fact that we lack singleton unary relations in the templates $(\D_1,\D_2)$ is the main obstacle for applying the techniques from~\cite{KTT07:tcs}.
 We overcome this by extending our digraphs with an additional edge joining two fresh distinguished vertices.
 The relational signature $\sigma^+$ contains one binary relation symbol $E$, and two unary relation symbols $P, Q$.
 Given a digraph $\D$, we write $\D^+$ for the $\sigma^+$ structure defined by $D^+ = D \cup \{p,q\}$, where $p$ and $q$ are fresh vertices, $E^{\D^+}=E^{\D} \cup \{(p,q)\}$, $P^{\D^+}=\{p\}$, and $Q^{\D^+}=\{q\}$.

 \begin{lemma} Let $(\D_1, \D_2)$ be a template of digraphs.
-Then $\pcsp(\D_1, \D_2)$ is polynomial-time equivalent to $\pcsp(\D_1^+, \D_2^+)$. \end{lemma} \begin{proof} We give polynomial-time reductions in both directions.
+Then $\pcsp(\D_1, \D_2)$ is polynomial-time Turing-equivalent to $\pcsp(\D_1^+, \D_2^+)$. \end{lemma} \begin{proof} We give polynomial-time Turing reductions in both directions.
 First, we reduce from $\pcsp(\D_1, \D_2)$ to $\pcsp(\D_1^+, \D_2^+)$.
 We consider two cases.
 Suppose that $E^{\D_2}$ is empty.
 Then $\pcsp(\D_1, \D_2)$ amounts to deciding whether a given instance $\I$ has an edge or not, which takes polynomial time.
 Otherwise, assume that $E^{\D_2}$ is non-empty.
-Then our reduction takes any instance $\I$ of $\pcsp(\D_1, \D_2)$ and considers it as an instance of $\pcsp(\D_1^+, \D^+_2)$.
+Then our reduction takes any instance $\I$ of $\pcsp(\D_1, \D_2)$ and considers it as an instance of $\pcsp(\D_1^+, \D^+_2)$ where the unary relations are empty.
 Clearly, if $\I$ maps homomorphically to $\D_1$ then it also maps homomorphically to $\D_1^+$ using the same homomorphism.
 Otherwise, if $\I$ does not map homomorphically to $\D_2$ then it cannot map homomorphically to $\D_2^+$.
 Indeed, to see this observe that the digraph resulting from of $\D_2^+$ (by forgetting about the $P,Q$ relations) maps homomorphically to $\D_2$: it suffices to send the edge $(p,q)$ to an arbitrary edge in $E^{\D_2}$, which is non-empty by assumption.